-Nose (10%): Honeyed bread predominantly. some medicinal oily notes, nice dry oak at the end.
+Nose (10%): Honeyed bread predominantly.
+There are some medicinal oily notes and nice dry oak at the end.
 8/10

 Palate (20%): Lots of honey sugars coming through.
-Medium full-bodied. nice dried fruits and cooked fruits and orange notes. some baking spices, and lots of Christmas cake flavors coming through.
+Medium full-bodied.
+Nice dried fruits and cooked fruits and orange notes.
+Some baking spices and lots of Christmas cake flavors coming through.
 Yummy sherry cask finish notes.
-Not much if any peat but lots of oak heat.
+Only a little, if any, peat but lots of oak heat.
 17/20

-Finish (10%): Very dry oaky finish compared to the sweet palate.
+Finish (10%): Arid, oaky finish compared to the sweet palate.
 There is a bit of a bite to this.
 6/10

 Overall Impression and Harmony (30%): This is an oaky whiskey for the price.
-Possibly too oaky for some but I like it.
-There's some nice complexity to this blend. honey, cooked fruit, and oak spice.
+Possibly too oaky for some, but I like it.
+There's some nice complexity to this blend.
+Honey, cooked fruit, and oak spice.
 There's a nice evolution as it goes through the mouth.
-It's not boring and one note, but it's not the craziest this ever.
-I suppose it is a blend but this has a lot more character than any budget scotch you'll find in the well.
+It's not boring, and one note, but it's not the craziest thing ever.
+It is a blend, but this has more character than any budget scotch in the well.
 24/30

 Total Ranking: 79% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill

 Conclusion: This product has been around since 1909.
-It's owned by Diageo and while it doesn't get as much marketing publicity as say Johnnie Walker this is a quality whiskey with quite a few loyal followers. it's widely popular in the U.S. and in Latin America as well as some fans in Japan.
-I first heard about this whiskey from the anime/manga "Bartender".
+It's owned by Diageo, and while it gets less marketing publicity than Johnnie Walker, this is a quality whiskey with quite a few loyal followers.
+It's widely popular in the U.S. and in Latin America, as well as some fans in Japan.
+I first heard about this whiskey from the anime/manga "Bartender."
 It's a delicious whiskey for the price.
 I'm curious to try the 18-year-old.
-Given this has so much oak I'm curious what six more years in the wood does to it.
-The oak makes it a bit acrid to the point where I can't see it getting much use in cocktails.
-I feel like a good drink would have to mute that oak character a bit which would defeat the point of using this.
+Given this has so much oak, I'm curious what six more years in the wood does to it.
+The oak makes it a bit acrid, so I can only see it getting a little use in cocktails.
+A good drink would have to mute that oak character a bit, defeating the point of using this.
 But as a sipping whiskey, this certainly beats out a lot of other blended whiskies at this price point.
-Give it a go, it's worth the money.
-I was one point away from calling this amazing, but it's certainly great.
+Give it a go; it's worth the money.
+I was one point away from calling this amazing, but it's great.